osmlab/atlas/pyatlas/README.md

     (venv) $ pip install pyatlas

-If pip is unable to find the `pyatlas` module, you may need to build it from source yourself.
+If pip is unable to find the `pyatlas` package, you may need to build it from source yourself.
 Check the next section for more info.

 To test that everything went smoothly, create a file `helloatlas.py` with the following code: